Texas landlord insurance quotes

 Choice of construction materials

 Construction type can affect both underwriting and price.
 Masonry, frame, roof type, and local risk conditions all matter.
-The right classification of the building helps produce more accurate quotes and better comparisons.
+The right classification of the building helps produce more accurate landlord insurance quotes and better comparisons.

 Customizing your insurance policy